 In Bologna in the summer, travelers should generally make lodging reservations early as it can often be fully booked.

-The neighborhood of Santa Stefano is full of great places to stay and eat, like the Antica Casa B&B. It has the beautiful Giardino Regina Margherita Park nearby.
-However, it’s a relatively long walk to the train station and to the city center.
+The neighborhood of Santa Stefano is full of great places to stay and eat.
+The Antica Casa Zucchini B&B is often vetted by travelers, being close to the beautiful Giardino Regina Margherita Park. it’s a relatively long walk to the train station and to the city center, however.

 If you plan to use Bologna as a base for day trips, travelers often praise the Albergo delle Drapperie B&B – just be aware it’s a bit noisy due to its proximity to the train station.